 - Invest based on a company’s ESG (environmental, social and governance) score.

 - Invest according to certain exclusion criteria.

 Let’s explain each of them below.

 ESG investing is one of the easiest strategies to employ.
-Every company is given an ESG score, which rates according to environment, social and governance criteria.
-You can simply pick the highest rated companies.
+Every company is given an ESG score, which rates according to the environment, social and governance criteria.
+You can simply pick the highest-rated companies.
 However, this option is arguably the least sustainable of the three as the scores are evaluated by third-party providers, like fund managers.

 Using the exclusion strategy means excluding certain investments from your portfolio.
 For example, maybe you don’t want to support industries like alcohol, weapons or tobacco.
 Or perhaps you want to avoid investing in businesses that violate international conventions.